-The PEPT use the Government of Jersey Tell Us Once service to receive notifications of Fund member deaths.
+The PEPT use the States of Jersey Tell Us Once service to receive notifications of Fund member deaths.
 This enables the PEPT to deal sensitively with any death and to put in place any survivor benefits that are due.
-In 2018 the PEPT once again made use of the UK Audit Commission's National Fraud Initiative which is able to confirm the continued benefit entitlement of UK resident pensioners.
+In 2017 the PEPT once again made use of the UK Audit Commission's National Fraud Initiative which is able to confirm the continued benefit entitlement of UK resident pensioners.
 Using this service together with the Tell Us Once Initiative has enabled the PEPT to provide reassurance to the Committee of Management that Fund benefits are being correctly paid to eligible Fund members.

 The Public Employees (Pension Scheme) (Administration) (Jersey) Regulations 2015 introduced a requirement for a Pension Administration Strategy to be produced to outline the policies and procedures governing the administration of the Fund.
-In 2016, the Pension Administration Strategy was agreed following consultation with Admitted Employers.
+In 2016, the Pension Administration Strategy was agreed following consultation with Employers.
 The Pension Administration Strategy outlines the target service standards for the Administrator.
-During 2018, the PEPT undertook work to ensure that the Administrator was compliant with the General Data Protection Regulations (GDPR).
-The PEPT follows the processes and procedures adopted by the Government of Jersey to meet its GDPR requirements.